Jimmy Ferguson (rugby union)

-Jimmy Ferguson (19 October 1903 – 23 April 1992) was a Scotland international rugby union player and his regular playing position was Prop.
+Jimmy Ferguson (19 October 1903 – 23 April 1992) was a Scotland international rugby union player whose regular playing position was Prop.
 After his playing career, he became a rugby union referee.

 Rugby Union career

 Amateur career

 Ferguson played as a forward for Gala.

 International career

 Ferguson was capped for Scotland for one match in 1928.
-This was the Home Nations match against Wales.
+This was the Home Nations' match against Wales.

 Referee career

 Ferguson refereed the Inter-City match between Glasgow District and Edinburgh District in 1936.